niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 For more information: https://plugins.jenkins.io/ssh-agent/

 10. Configure the jenkins pipeline to have a new stage called `pull image from GCR to the webserver and run`.
 Inside this stage, add a steps block.
 To use the ssh-agent in Jenkins, we use `sshagent(credentials: [ssh-webserver-key ])`.
-This configures the build to use the webservers private SSH key for future ssh commands, allowing a future ssh command to succesfully connect to the webserver-vms.
+This configures the build to use the webservers private SSH key for future ssh commands, allowing a future ssh command to successfully connect to the webserver-vms.
 ```
 stage('pull image from GCR to the webserver and run'){
    steps{